aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/2-service-connect-from-cluster1-to-cluster2/index.en.md

 - We Deploy app5 in second EKS cluster with an HTTPRoute pointing to a custom Domain Name
 - Gateway api controller will create a `DNSEndpoint` object based on the wanted domain name
 - We add External-DNS to create DNS records from the HTTPRoute object
-- VPC Lattice will deal with TLS termination of our custom domain name, thanks to the Certificat we attached to the `app-service-gw`Gateway.
+- VPC Lattice will deal with TLS termination of our custom domain name, thanks to the Certificate we attached to the `app-service-gw` Gateway.

 ## Deploy and register Service `app5` to Service Network `app-services-gw`